RobinTT69/e-z-screenshot-linux/README.md

 chmod +x e-z-flameshot.py
 ./e-z-flameshot.py
 ```
-Or of you are using the grim script (if flameshot does not work)
+Or if you are using the grim script (if flameshot does not work)

 ```bash
 chmod +x e-z-grim.py